New speakers are added continuously. Please check back to see the latest updates to the Strata Conference + Hadoop World program.

 Dr. Donald Miner serves as a Solutions Architect at EMC Greenplum, advising and helping customers implement and use Greenplum’s big data systems.
 Prior to working with Greenplum, Dr. Miner architected several large-scale and mission-critical Hadoop deployments in the U.S. Intelligence Community.
 He is the author of the upcoming book “MapReduce Design Patterns”, which will be published by O’Reilly in the Fall of 2012.
 He is also involved in teaching, having previously instructed industry classes on Hadoop and a variety of artificial intelligence courses at the University of Maryland, BC.
 Dr. Miner received his PhD from the University of Maryland, BC in Computer Science, where he focused on Machine Learning and Multi-Agent Systems in his dissertation.

-Romy Misra is the Director of Analytics at Visual.ly and is responsible for the company’s analytics and operations.
-She is passionate about startup analytics and building data communities to facilitate data related connections.
+Romy is the Director of Analytics at Visual.ly where she runs the analytics and operations.

 Prasad is a Software Engineer at Cloudera.
 He is also a committer on Apache Flume.